Plug Socket Replacement and Installation Cost

 What's Involved in a New Plug Socket Installation?

-- The wiring will be connected to the new socket and attached to the wall with screws.
+- The wiring is connected to the new socket and secured to the wall with screws.

 Types of Plug Sockets and Their Costs